ArkThis/AHA_ObjectWorld/raw/AHA-A_Holodeck_by_August-An_ObjectWorld_Idea.md

 No more folders.
 Just metadata.
 All objects are in a pool.

 Current MAM GUIs and use cases will simply use the Object data (like a basic filesystem), instead of their own database.

+# Intro 2023-11-14

+It is actually great fun to walk through the current "IT" world (and ITs "users"): Even the terminology is actually a bit awkward.
+Zombie processes.
+Execution time.
+Running commands, or executing them.

+Maybe it's time to introduce a nicer way of computing?

+WhatIf(tm)?:

+  * Any data can be a Data Object - on the filesystem level.
+  * So any data can be annotated with Metadata.
+On the same, basic level.
+  * By operations, omni-present on all modern OSs and environments (even embedded) - and fully interoperable, using existing, standard (web-and-clowd) technologies and solutions.

+What if that would already exist, and is already being used to "just store" people's data: This article is going into the possibilities of "resolving" or translating, transforming existing file/folder structured data into so called "Data Lakes" of "Digital Storage" - very abstract, many abstraction layers, strict interfaces.

+A new kind of "filesystem" is not only born, but already productive in use.
+For at least 10 years (wild guess), and successfully juggling more people's data world-wide than everyone you personally know would actually be able to sum up.

+Yes, *that large*.

+So the tech stack is there.
+Let's use it.

+I may introduce the story of:
+"A starting point for building a Holodeck by August (Object World)"

+This is a work of "Science Fact-ion".
+Meaning: The author is convinced, and professionally credited that his 2c were "worth" something "in the community".

+SciFa: #Sciencefaction.

+They're mainly utopian, so positively upwards-directed.
+Any belief is welcome.
+The fun is "how to deal with that shit?" - assuming, people are actually "nice" to each other?

+And tech "actually works" - and is built with "being awesome" (not just expensive or cheap) as motivation.

+Another fun part about SciFa stories is, that they can be used as blue-prints for actual implementation of anything mentioned therein.
+They're always released under a CC-like license, in order to be re-used.

+Therefore, this text is the first proof-of-concept, by being picked apart in passages - then indexed and stored as relational graph on my "default new Object filesystem" - and Apps patched to support it: You can then "query" what I'm writing here on the FS level.
+Cleartext.
+Mostly.

+With my idea, you can simply "talk" and shape and model - simply "query" or "describe" whatever "Object" you'd like to do something with now.

+Since AHA Objects are fully functional Python (or other language) code Objects, they have properties, methods - and interfaces - and actually the whole sha-bang from the programming world.
+All right there in FOSS.

+If you copy me *any* kind of data (can be a whole graph) on my AHFX-compatible USB-Stick (or SD-card) - and you copy that off your i-something or cloud-whatever using xyz-app: I have a copy of *all* your data - as well related and described as you had it.

+Only difference is that some references are not (yet) manifested (copied) onto my most local working "cache/index".
+"Middleware" comes to mind.

+Didn't that already exist?

+Middleware is simple in the Object world:

+If any Object Type can be "translated" to another, different Object Type, it is possible to declare this in a machine-readable (and run-able) code.
+Methods stored as metadata.
+Or more complex methods as "links" to other graphs that can handle that request.

+Anything can be an Object.
+And Objects can relate to each other.
+Or refer to outside things: By URI-like addresses
+Or simply P3ter's "Collission-friendly UID: CUIDs" system.

+It may be possible to auto-convert (compile/translate) Unit-testing (will pile up for any data (format) sooner or later) is simply torrent-magnet-p3id or short "AHFX-ID" or "DIA" (reverse).

+Since the underlying filesystem(s) are almost always already network-interoperable and scalable by design (and production stable), there is no more real need for "storage boundaries" that we are currently so familiar with.

+There is "network share" to mount.
+It's all "just there somewhere".
+Since there is no "(folder) location - or even a filename" necessary anymore to "store and retrieve" your digital stuff - you can just "forget about it".

+And the network-filesystem/libs that provide the Object support do the magic under the hood to translate between different Objects.

+This will improve over time.

 # Intro